Mimi (2021 Nigerian film): Production

 The film project marked the second collaboration between director Samuel Olatunji and CEO of AUL Media Studios, Edward Dickinson after Dear Affy.
 It also marked the third collaboration between 007 Global, AUL Media Studios and SBG Film Production after Street Kid and Dear Affy.

 Release

-The film was initially taunted to be released on 25 December 2020 coinciding with Christmas but was postponed due to the COVID-19 pandemic.
-The film had its special premiere during the Movie and music concert at the Wave Beach in Lagos on 13 May 2021, a day prior to the scheduled theatrical release.
+The film was initially touted for release on 25 December 2020, coinciding with Christmas, but was postponed due to the COVID-19 pandemic.
+The film had its special premiere during the Movie and Music Concert at the Wave Beach in Lagos on 13 May 2021, a day before the scheduled theatrical release.
 The film was released on 14 May 2021 and was screened in over 60 cinemas nationwide.